cobbler/cobbler/docs/developer-guide.rst

 Setup
 #####

-The preferred development platform is the latest version of Fedora and/or CentOS.
+The preferred development platform is the latest openSUSE Leap or Tumbleweed.
 You'll also have to disable SELinux to get Cobbler up and running.

 For CentOS you will need the EPEL repository: